amentumspace/g4pbc/README.md

 ### Geometry

-The world volume is composed of silicon dioxide with z-dimension of 10 mm.
+The world volume is composed of water with z-dimension of 10 mm.
 The lateral exent in X and Y directions is 2 m for mode 0, and 2 mm for modes 1-3.